cathngo/Java-Wedding-Planner-App/Project Form.md

 # Project Form

+Note: Please open in GitHub for easier readability!

 |  Feature | Attempted  | Completed  | Notes  |
 |---|---|---|---|
 | UM1: Allow administrators and guests to log in  | Yes  | Yes  |-**CODE: LoginController**<br/>-Used a static variable to store current user so that the application is aware of who is logged in<br/>-Login screen allows both admin and guests to log in |